orientechnologies/orientdb-docs/distributed/Data-Centers.md

 ## Conflict Resolution Policy

-In [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise) the additional `dc` strategy is supported to let to a configured data center to always win in case of conflict.
+In [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise) the additional `dc` [Conflict Resolution Strategy](Distributed-Architecture.md#conflict-resolution-policy) is supported to let to a configured data center to always win in case of conflict.
 To use this strategy in the conflict resolution chain, append `dc` at the chain by overwriting the global setting `distributed.conflictResolverRepairerChain`.
 Example:

 `-Ddistributed.conflictResolverRepairerChain=majority,content,version,dc{winner:asia}`